You might be surprised to know diarrhea can be a common sign of early pregnancy.

 - You’re unable to keep any fluids down

 - You have a fever

 - Your urine is very dark.

-Do not take over-the-counter medication without checking with your pharmacist to make sure it is safe for use during pregnancy.
+Don’t take over-the-counter medication to treat diarrhea for food poisoning or gastro without checking with your healthcare provider to make sure it is safe for use during pregnancy.
 Not all medications are considered safe for pregnant women.